1958–59 United States network television schedule (daytime)

-These are the daytime Monday–Friday schedules on all three networks for each calendar season beginning September 1958.
+The following is the daytime Monday–Friday schedule for the USA for all three networks for each calendar season beginning September 1958.
 All times are Eastern and Pacific.
-The 1958-1959 season, beginning October 13 for ABC, was its first "full scale daytime programming" schedule.
+The 1958–1959 season, beginning October 13 for ABC, was its first "full scale daytime programming" schedule.

 Talk shows are highlighted in yellow, local programming is white, reruns of prime-time programming are orange, game shows are pink, soap operas are chartreuse, news programs are gold and all others are light blue.
 New series are highlighted in bold.